 - Cross-Border Fee: Additional 1% for international transactions

-- Interchange Fees: Interchange fees are set by credit card networks and vary depending on factors such as card type and transaction method.
+- Interchange Fees: Interchange fees are set by credit card networks and vary depending on factors such as card type and online transaction method.
 Here are some examples of interchange fees for eCommerce Visa and Mastercard transactions in the United States:

 - Visa: Interchange fees range from 1.43% + $0.05 – $2.40 depending on the card type and transaction details.